airbnb/knowledge-repo/knowledge_repo/templates/repo_data_readme.md

 `knowledge_repo --repo <knowledge_repo_path> push <project_branch>`

-### 4. Open a pull request in Github
+### 4. [If applicable] Open a pull request in Github or other git web ui

-Visit this repo's github page and create a new pull request from the yellow bar that appears above the files currently in the repo.
-It should have the name of your post as the branch name.
+Visit this repo's git web ui and create a new pull request.
+In GitHub this is done from the yellow bar that appears above the files currently in the repo.
+The branch to be merged should have the same name as the path of your post.

-Be sure to **label your pull request** with the appropriate label:
+Be sure to **label your pull request** with the appropriate label.
+For example, your organization might use:

 * **WIP** - _"this is a work in progress, don't look yet"_
 * **Review** - _"this is ready to be reviewed"_ - Someone in your organization should take a look as soon as possible, hopefully within a day or so.